ez2Code/strutsdemo/README.md

 struts version 2.5.10.1

 # remark
-the struts file must be put in the root dir of resource
+the struts file must be put in the root dir of resources